Assessment visits

 What to expect

-• Audiology
+- Audiology

-Up to three families may attend each 4-day course.
-Siblings and support adults may also be able to attend, giving the opportunity to meet and connect with other parents/ whānau of Deaf/Hard of hearing students.
-These courses are partly funded by Te Whatu Ora through their National Travel Assistance programme.
+Up to three families may attend each two-day course.
+Siblings and support people may also be able to attend, providing opportunities to meet and connect with other parents and whānau of Deaf and hard of hearing students.

 Does it cost?

-• Meals and accommodation on site are provided free of charge.
+- Meals and on-site accommodation are provided free of charge.

-• Dietary requirements can be catered for.
+- Dietary requirements can be catered for.

 At the completion of the course